rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 1. Visit authdemo.bigbang.dev
 1. You'll get redirected to keycloak.bigbang.dev
-1. Login to keycloak, and afterwords you'll get redirected to authdemo.bigbang.dev
+1. Log in to keycloak, and afterwords you'll get redirected to authdemo.bigbang.dev